 Whether or not you see comet 46P/Wirtanen, it’ll be fun to contemplate this comet’s 2018 passage near the Earth and sun.
 According to astronomers at the University of Maryland, this passage of comet Wirtanen near the Earth (near by comet standards, that is) will be the 10th closest approach of a comet in modern times.

 At its closest to us, the comet will be about 30 times the moon’s distance (7.1 million miles, or 11.5 million km).

-The record for the closest observed comet – for all of recorded history – goes to D/1770 L1 Lexell, which came at less than 6 times the Earth-moon distance in June, 1770.
+The record for the closest observed comet – for all of recorded history – goes to D/1770 L1 Lexell, which came to less than six times the Earth-moon distance in June 1770.

 Or, contrast Wirtanen’s closest appraoch – 30 times the moon’s distance, 7.1 million miles, or 11.5 million km – to another comet that swept relatively near us recently, 21P/Giacobini-Zinner, causing a brief outburst in this year’s Draconid meteor shower.
 Giacobini-Zinner swept closest to Earth on September 9-10, 2018, at 36 million miles (58 million km).
 That was the closest Giacobini-Zinner had come in 72 years!

 So you see comets are elusive objects.
 They don’t come very close, usually, in any absolute sense.
 Still, this 2018 approach is a good one for comet Wirtanen.